surveyjs/survey-analytics/docs/get-started-knockout-jquery.md

 1. Knockout

 1. Survey Core
-A platform-independent part of the SurveyJS Library that works with the survey model.
-SurveyJS Dashboard requires only this part, but if you also display the survey on the page, reference [the rest of the SurveyJS Library resources](/Documentation/Library?id=get-started-knockout#link-surveyjs-resources) as well.
+A platform-independent part of the SurveyJS Form Library that works with the survey model.
+SurveyJS Dashboard requires only this part, but if you also display the survey on the page, reference [the rest of the SurveyJS Form Library resources](/Documentation/Library?id=get-started-knockout#link-surveyjs-resources) as well.

 1. <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a> and <a href="https://github.com/timdream/wordcloud2.js#readme" target="_blank">Wordcloud</a>
 Wordcloud (optional) is used to visualize the Text, Multiple Text, and Comment question types.
 Plotly.js (required) is used to visualize the rest of the question types.